Indiana's 7th congressional district

 This district and its predecessors have not elected a Republican since 1972, and it is considered a safe Democratic seat.

 Composition

-As of 2023, Indiana’s 7th congressional district is located entirely in Marion County, covering the capital Indianapolis, except for the southernmost townships of the county.
+As of 2023, Indiana's 7th congressional district is located entirely in Marion County, covering the capital Indianapolis, except for the southernmost townships of the county.

 Marion County is split between this district and the 6th district.
-They are partitioned by E Troy Ave.
-The 7th district encompasses the cities of Indianapolis and Lawrence, and the surrounding 6 townships of Pike, Washington, Lawrence, Warren, Center, and Wayne, and part of the city of Beech Grove.
+They are partitioned by E Troy Avenue.
+The 7th district encompasses the cities of Indianapolis and Lawrence, and the surrounding six townships of Pike, Washington, Lawrence, Warren, Center, and Wayne, and part of the city of Beech Grove.

-Largest Cities

-Cities within the district with more than 10,000 residents.